wangqiang8511/minions-code-server/README.md

     make build
     ```

 3.  **Run the Container:** Run the code-server container.
 This command will automatically remove any existing container with the same name (`minions-code-server-container`) before starting a new one.
-It mounts the local `./config` directory to `/config` inside the container for persistent configuration.
+It mounts the local `./workspace` directory (or the path specified by `HOST_WORKSPACE_PATH`) to `/config/workspace` inside the container for persistent workspace data.
+Note that other configurations (like settings.json) will use the container's internal storage unless explicitly mounted.
     ```bash
     make run

+    # Or specify a different host path for the workspace:
+    # make run HOST_WORKSPACE_PATH=/path/on/host/my-projects
     ```
     You can then access code-server at `https://localhost:8443`.